Pelvic Floor Dysfunction Complicates Sex— How Do I Tell My Date That?

 ”

 I want to encourage you to think about discussing your pain as an act that can spark connection and deeper understanding.
-One key thing I've learned working with couples navigating chronic pain is that not talking about it can be one of the biggest problems.
+One key thing I've learned from working with couples navigating chronic pain is that not talking about it can be one of the biggest problems.
 Holding things in can even worsen the pain.
-The body's heightened stress may trigger chronic flares, migraines, and other issues — and ‘round and ‘round you go.
-Allowing yourself to lean into that pain, talk about it when it feels organic, and ask for what you need will give the other person the freedom and permission to open up also.
-This is a huge part of healthy intimacy, and it’s certainly not a burden.
-As Dr. Arnoff puts it, “If you don’t give new partners a chance to be there in times of pain, how will you know if you'll be able to depend on them when you really need them in the future?"
+The body's heightened stress may trigger chronic flares, migraines and other issues — and round and round you go.
+Allowing yourself to lean into that pain, talk about it when it feels organic and ask for what you need will give the other person the freedom and permission to open up also.
+This is a huge part of healthy intimacy and it’s certainly not a burden.
+As Dr Arnoff puts it: "If you don’t give new partners a chance to be there in times of pain, how will you know if you'll be able to depend on them when you really need them in the future?"

 Advertisement